auchak06/Kaili_Auchampach_Notebook/README.md

 Kaili Notebook

 Undergradute student; worked with graduate student Avery Imes from Jan 2024 to Sep 2024.
-Our main goal was to use erm-bar deletions to create non-motile mutants of A and B *Vibrio fischeri* strains to use as controls.
+Our main goal was to use erm-bar deletions to create non-motile mutants of *Vibrio fischeri* strains to use as controls.
 We compared the motility of A and B strains and found little observable differences.

 [Daily Log](https://github.com/auchak06/Kaili_Auchampach_Notebook/blob/main/Daily_Log.md)